MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-archive-documents.md

 The sales order is archived.
 You can view it on the **Archived Sales Orders** page.

-## To restore a non-posted sales order from the archive
+## <a name="to-restore-a-non-posted-sales-order-from-the-archive"></a>To restore a non-posted sales order from the archive

 The following procedure describes how to restore an archived sales order to the original sales order.
 Restoring a document is only possible when the original document hasn't been posted.
 The steps are similar for all orders, blanket orders, return orders, and quotes.